Dogs and Work | An Employer's guide22 May 2023

 So things are starting to open up, and plans are being set in motion for returning to the office.
 Are we all going back to the office full-time, is there going to be flexi-working, or are the days of working in an office over and to be replaced with working remotely?
 Every organisation is different, and it’s a challenge to know what is the right fit for your company, but there’s no doubt these discussions are happening throughout the country.

-With 3.2 million new households in the UK becoming pet owners in the last year, there’s a good chance a few employees have got a dog in lockdown.
-Others may have had their dog for a while, but in the last year have spent more time with them, and given more attention to them than ever before.
+With 3.2 million new households in the UK becoming pet owners during the Covid pandemic there’s a good chance a few employees got a dog in lockdown.
+Others may have had their dog for a while, but during lockdown spent more time with them, and gave more attention to them than ever before.
 Have they thought about the plan for their dog on their return yet?
 Chances are they’re at least thinking about it.
 Some of them will have plans in place and are happy to return to work as normal, but some of them have seen a real shift in their priorities and will be wanting provisions for their dogs.
 With nearly 1 in 2 Gen Zers and 1 in 3 millennials stating they will consider looking for a new job if their workplace doesn’t introduce pet-friendly measures, it’s not something that should be ignored.

 What can you do to attract, retain, and keep happy, dog owners in your organisation?

 - Provide a Dog-Friendly Office - A dog friendly office can be great, but it is important that it works for everyone; dogs and employees.
 Essentially, not all dogs suit the workplace and not all workplaces suit dogs.
 For some organisations it can be an obvious decision either way on whether a dog-friendly office is a feasible option, but be sure to check out our article on dog friendly offices for more information.